 Parent Child ProgramOur Parent Child classes provide an opportunity to support your child’s development and make lasting connections with other families in a class facilitated by our experienced, Waldorf-trained teacher, Angie Heitzeberg.
 Our Parent Child sessions give you and your little one a peaceful, home-like environment, carefully arranged for creative play.
 It is also the perfect preparation for the very young child for Waldorf education.
-For more information, please visit this page.
+For more information, please call our office at (530) 753-1651.

 Our preschool program is a structured, play-based and developmentally appropriate program for 2-3 year olds with a balance between child-directed and group activities.
 The group activities include circle time, story, and a healthy mealtime.
 Songs, stories, puppetry, movement, and artistic and domestic activities enable children to explore their relationships to themselves, each other, and the world around them.
 The program weaves daily and weekly rhythms around seasonal themes.

 The program is offered five days a week from from 8:45 am-12:45pm (children may be dropped off as early as 8:00 amfor no extra charge) with 2, 3 and 5 day options.
 An optional extended-day program is available until 5:30 p.m.
 Our preschool information packet is available here.
 Application is available here.